akpetty/cryoscripts/README.md

 There are a crazy number of Python tutorials on the web, and it depends what kind of learner you are/what your needs are.
 I'm not going to attempt to reinvent this wheel (although I did a couple of years back when I first got in to Python, so you can [check out that tutorial][pettytutor] if you'd like.
 It may be a bit out-dated).

 I have included a Python [cheat sheet](cheat_sheet.py), which was copied from an online [Data Science course][cheat] and seems to cover a lot of the basics in one go.
 The [iPython notebook Python tutorial](Notebooks/3_Python_Basic_Concepts.ipynb) I found [online][ipynb] also seems pretty useful.
+Also heard that the [Code Academy][codeacad] online Python tutorials are quick and accessible.
 Maybe let me know of any other resrouces you found useful and I can list them here

 [pettytutor]:<https://alekpetty.wordpress.com/2014/03/13/using-python/>
 [ipynb]:<https://github.com/gumption/Python_for_Data_Science>